UCSBCarpentry/2020-06-03-UCSB-LibCarp/_episodes/12-manual-scraping.md

 ~~~
 {: .source}

-This should select only the first column of the table.
+This should select only the fourth column of the table.
 The same goes for the second column.

 But in this case, we don't need to fiddle with the XPath queries too much, as Scraper was able to deduce them for us, and we can copy them into the clipboard in Tab Separated Values (TSV) format for pasting into a text document or a spreadsheet.

 There is a bit of data cleaning we might want to do prior to that, though.

-1. The first column is empty because we have selected the photo and scraper recognizes that as an element, however, images are not included in the scrapping process, so we can remove it using the red (-) icon and click on scrape to see the change.
+1. The first column is empty because we have selected the photo and scraper recognizes that as an element, however, images are not included in the scraping process, so we can remove it using the red (-) icon and click on scrape to see the change.
 Let's do the same thing with column three because we are not interested in their positions or specialties now.
 1. We also want to rename the other columns remaining accordingly, so let's change them to Faculty_name and Contact_info.

 ## Custom XPath queries